boris-s/sy/README.md

     while physical magnitudes can still be contructed explicitly from the appropriate physical quantities.

-At this place, good manners require me to mention the other good library of physical units in Ruby, [phys-units](https://github.com/masa16/phys-units).
+At this place, good manners require me to mention another good library of physical units in Ruby, [phys-units](https://github.com/masa16/phys-units).

 ## Usage